miltontan/miltontan.github.io/_pages/research.md

 ## Fieldwork!
 ![image-center](/assets/images/12615368_10208632610277540_9206946955445239210_o_sm.png){: .align-center}
 Part of what makes research so exciting is to be able to get out into the field to catch fishes!
-I have been lucky to have numerous field experiences, including in the United States, Suriname, and Thailand.
-Catching fish isn't just stamp collecting, specimens serve as a primary source of data for my research, so that I can understand what species are out there, where they're found, and what they're genes and genomes are like.
+I have been lucky to have numerous field experiences, including in the United States, Suriname, Thailand, and Peru.
+Catching fish isn't just stamp collecting, specimens serve as a primary source of data for my research, so that I can understand what species are out there, where they're found, and what their genes and genomes are like.
 Specimens that I have collected have been preserved and stored in natural history collections at Auburn University and the Florida Museum of Natural History.
 In the photo, I am inspecting a vial of larval fishes I had just collected in the Salween River of Thailand, under the shadow of the mountains that form the border on the Myanmar side.
 (Photo by Zach Randall).

 ### Relevant Publications
 <ul style="list-style-type:disk">